JasperFx/jasper/documentation/documentation/integration/scheduled.md

 In the case above though, the message is executed locally at the designated time.

+The locally scheduled messages are handled in the local "durable" queue.
+You can fine tune the parallelization of this <[linkto:documentation/local;title=local worker queue]> through this syntax:

+<[sample:DurableScheduledMessagesLocalQueue]>

 ## Schedule Execution From Cascading Messages